 To investigate the possible existence of a masked secondary peak that would correspond to a second color channel, we performed a series of background adaptation experiments designed to unmask subtle secondary responses that otherwise remain hidden by the strong response to green light.
 We argued that increasingly intense green background light would increasingly adapt the green-sensitive pathway, so that increasingly strong flashes would be needed to activate it, regardless of the color of those flashes.
-In contrast, the effect on a possible second pathway that is only sensitive to UV light would be minimal.
+In contrast, the effect of green background light on a possible second pathway that is only sensitive to UV light would be minimal.

-Thus we began by adapting leeches to a variety of background intensities of green light and measuring response curves to flashes of green light superimposed on those backgrounds.
-We found that over a range of nearly 6 log units, the response was approximately contrast invariant, that is, the intensity for half-maximum response, or $I{50}$ , scaled almost in direct proportion to the background intensity (Figure 3A): the slopes of the best fit lines are $0.86 \pm 0.04$ (mean $\pm$ SD, n = 11 animals; Figure 3D).
+Thus, we began by adapting leeches to a variety of background intensities of green light and measuring response curves to flashes of green light superimposed on those backgrounds.
+We found that over a range of nearly 6 log units, the response was approximately contrast invariant; that is, the intensity for half-maximum response (I{50}) scaled almost in direct proportion to the background intensity (Fig. 3A): the slope of the best-fit lines was 0.86 ± 0.04 (mean \pm s.d., n=11 animals; Fig. 3D).

-We also presented these leeches with flashes of UV light against the same green backgrounds, and found that at low background intensities (up to $10^{12}$ photons/cm/s), the intensity required to obtain half-maximum response again scaled nearly proportionally with the background intensity (Figure 3B, left half).
-The best fit lines had slopes of $0.81 \pm 0.31$ (mean $\pm$ SD; n = 9 animals), not significantly different from the "green" slopes (t-test).
+We also presented these leeches with flashes of UV light against the same green background intensities, and found that at low background intensities (up to 10^{12} photons cm-2 s-1), the intensity required to obtain half-maximum response again scaled nearly proportionally with the background intensity (Fig. 3B, left).
+The best-fit lines had a slope of 0.81 ± 0.31 (mean±s.d.; n=9 animals), not significantly different from the 'green' slopes (t-test).
 This indicates that the responses to UV light were due to the same pathway that adapted to the green background light.

-However, this trend did not continue at higher background intensities: At green background intensities above $10^{14}$ photons/cm/s, the intensity of UV light required to obtain half-maximum response no longer increased linearly with the background intensity at all (Figure 3B, right half).
-In this range, the best fit lines had slopes of $0.24 \pm 0.08$ (n = 8), and at the very highest green background intensities, sensitivity to UV flashes was actually greater than to green flashes (Figure 3C), suggesting that a second channel is activated by high-intensity UV light.
+However, this trend did not continue at higher background intensities: At green background intensities above 10^{14} photons cm-2 s-1, the intensity of UV light required to obtain half-maximum response no longer increased linearly with the background intensity (Fig. 3B, right).
+In this range, the best-fit lines had a slope of 0.24 ± 0.08 (n=8), and at the very highest green background intensities, sensitivity to UV flashes was actually greater than to green flashes (Fig. 3C), suggesting that a second channel is activated by high-intensity UV light.

-Further evidence for the involvement of two color channels in the S cell response comes from analyzing response delays: At the lowest background light intensity, the delay of the response to UV stimulation was similar to the delay to green stimulation (on average $589 \pm 124$ vs. $666 \pm 101$ ms, mean $\pm$ SD, Figure 3E and G), whereas at the highest green background light level, the delay of the response to UV was substantially longer than the delay of the response to green stimulation (on average $777 \pm 151$ vs. $471 \pm 101$ ms; $t{10} = 8.8$ , $p < 10^{-5}$ ; Figure 3F and G).
+Further evidence for the involvement of two color channels in the S-cell response comes from analyzing response delays.
+At the lowest background light intensity, the delay of the response to UV stimulation was similar to that for green stimulation (on average 589±124 versus 666±101 ms, mean±s.d.; Fig. 3E,G), whereas at the highest green background light level, the delay of the response to UV was substantially longer than that to green stimulation (on average 777±151 versus 471±101 ms; t{10} =8.8, P<10-5; Fig. 3F,G).
 This difference could easily be explained if the two color channels have distinct temporal response properties or connect to the S cell via two pathways that introduce distinct delays.
 It would be harder to explain if there were only one color channel.